mortendahl/rust-paillier/README.md

 ### Underlying arithmetic

 The choice of underlying arithmetic library may be changed using features `usegmp` (default) and `useramp`.
 GMP generally offers [slightly better performance](https://medium.com/snips-ai/benchmarking-paillier-encryption-15631a0b5ad8) but may be unavailable on some platforms or for some applications.
+Note that `useramp` does currently *not* support proofs, i.e. features `useramp` and `proofs` cannot be used together.

 ### Key generation